How to use Union Transit to move non-EU goods within the UK or EU, and to move goods to or from the special territories.

 Customs treatment of goods carried by sea in the Union differs according to whether the goods are carried on an authorised regular shipping service or a ‘non-regular shipping service’.

 Goods carried by an authorised regular service are deemed to be Union goods and don’t need proof of their status.
-Non-Union goods carried are subject to the CT procedure and require a guarantee.
+Non-Union goods carried are subject to the UT procedure and require a guarantee.

 The European Commission’s Transit Manual gives full guidance on all aspects of UT and Common Transit.